Targeting a key protein may keep ovarian cancer cells from spreading

 “The Food and Drug Administration has already approved a drug that targets the mutant form of the protein,” Aird said.
 “One of the drugs that target the mutant form can also target the wildtype form.
 One of our long term goals is to try and repurpose this already-approved drug as a treatment for this form of ovarian cancer.”

 The research team found that inhibiting the wildtype form of the protein may be an effective strategy for future therapies for all stages of high-grade serous ovarian cancer.
 When these cells spread to other parts of the body, they adopt a form that is different from the original cancer cells.
 The inhibitor proved effective at arresting the cell cycle in both forms.

 “It is important that therapies are effective at later stages, as this is when ovarian cancer patients are typically diagnosed,” Dahl said.
 Available data showed that the chances for progression-free survival decreased when the protein is highly expressed.

 In the future, the lab will further investigate metabolic differences between normal and high-grade serous ovarian cancer cells.
 They will also look to see if combining the inhibitor with other therapies is effective.

 The National Cancer Institute, the W.W.
-Charitable Trust, and the Penn State Cancer Institute Postdoctoral Fellowship supported this work.
+Smith Charitable Trust, and the Penn State Cancer Institute Postdoctoral Fellowship supported this work.
 Dahl will continue to work on the project through receipt of the National Cancer Institute’s Ruth L. Kirschstein National Research Service Award for Individual Predoctoral Fellows.

 Other researchers from Penn State College of Medicine include: Raquel Buj; Kelly Leon; Jordan Newell, assistant professor of pathology; and Yuka Imamura, associate professor of pharmacology, biochemistry and molecular biology.